 If You Are a Candidate for Bariatric Surgery

-Learn what factors your surgeon will take into consideration when recommending a type of surgery, as well as the pros and cons.
-Or read about how each procedure works.
+Learn what factors your surgeon will review when recommending a type of surgery, the pros and cons of each procedure, and how each works.

 If You Had Bariatric Surgery